 Our chocolate comes from...

-Better known as the Isle of Spice, as nutmeg is one of its major exports, there is also expanding cocoa industry on this Caribbean island, driven primarily by the efforts of Mott Green, the founder of The Grenada Chocolate Company.
-Mott & his team of local people make their chocolate from locally grown organic trinitario cocoa beans in a tiny solar powered factory in the north of the island.
-They describe themselves as “a cocoa-growing and chocolate-making cooperative producing single origin chocolate from tree to bar”.
-Not only is the chocolate they produce delicious with rich, complex flavours, it is also truly ethical.
+Better known as the Isle of Spice, as nutmeg is one of its major exports, there is also an expanding cocoa industry on this Caribbean island, driven primarily by the efforts of Mott Green, the founder of The Grenada Chocolate Company.
+Mott sadly died in 2013, but his team of local people are building on his legacy & make their chocolate from locally grown organic trinitario cocoa beans in a tiny solar powered factory in the north of the island & then sail it across the Atlantic each spring by a Brigantine sailing ship!
+We would describe their chocolate as being "beyond fairtrade" - they are hugely ethical (they describe themselves as "a cocoa-growing and chocolate-making cooperative producing single origin chocolate from tree to bar") and there is a very short supply chain in that we order it from the importers in Sussex & they talk directly to the team in Grenada, no middlemen or complex distribution channels involved.

-We use the Grenada Chocolate Company’s 71% chocolate in our fresh chocolate ganaches, to create our house dark chocolate (blended with another 67% dark chocolate from Grenada), and it’s also our house hot chocolate which you can enjoy if you visit our café.
-We also stock the full range of all the Grenada Chocolate Company bars include bars with various cocoa solids contents from 60% to 100% and bars flavoured with sea salt or roasted cocoa nibs.
+We use the Grenada Chocolate Company's 71% chocolate in our fresh chocolate ganaches, to create our house dark chocolate (blended with another 67% dark chocolate from Grenada), and it's also our house hot chocolate which you can enjoy if you visit us in Swanage or Winchester.
+We also stock the full range of all the Grenada Chocolate Company bars with cocoa solids contents ranging from 60% to 100% and also includes bars flavoured with sea salt or roasted cocoa nibs.

 We are also huge fans of Venezuelan chocolate and over the years have worked with ethically sourced carenero superior bean origin chocolate made from cocoa bean to couverture chocolate in Venezuela by El Rey, an independent company who pay above-market prices for their cocoa beans from the Aprocao co-operative.